 Bicycle Helmet Laws

 If you ride a bicycle, you need to know the applicable safety and traffic laws.
 Helmet regulations are among the most common bicycle safety laws.
-There are no federal traffic or helmet laws applicable to bicyclists, but cyclists are subject to state statutes, local ordinances, and the same traffic laws as motorists.
+There are no federal traffic or helmet laws applicable to bicyclists.
+Cyclists are subject to state laws, local ordinances, and the same traffic laws as motorists.
 Read on to learn more about how bicycle helmet laws work.

 Bicycle Safety and Helmets

-According to the National Highway Traffic Safety Administration (NHTSA), nearly 850 cyclists died in bicycle crashes in 2019.
-Bicycle trips account for one percent of all trips made in the U.S. in a year, and nearly two percent of all traffic fatalities.
+According to the National Highway Traffic Safety Administration (NHTSA), hundreds of cyclists die yearly in bicycle crashes.
+Bicycle trips account for 1% of all trips made in the U.S. annually and nearly 2% of all traffic fatalities.

-Because bicyclists appear to be over-represented in crash and fatality statistics, bicycling may be considered a more dangerous method of transportation than driving a motor vehicle.
-However, the Pedestrian Bicycle and Information Center cautions that there's currently no reliable source of bicyclist crash exposure data, and emphasizes that the significant health benefits of bicycle riding may offset the risks.
+Bicyclists appear to be over-represented in crash and fatality statistics.
+So, bicycling may be considered a more dangerous method of transportation than driving a motor vehicle.
+But, the Pedestrian and Bicycle Information Center notes that there's currently no reliable source of bicycle accident exposure data.
+The significant health benefits of bicycle riding may offset the risks.

-To prevent serious injury in a bicycle crash, the NHTSA stresses that everyone, regardless of age or cycling experience, should wear a bike helmet.
-Cyclists are particularly susceptible to fatal head injuries during a crash.
-Cyclists who receive a head injury while riding without wearing a helmet are three times more likely to die than those who are injured while wearing a helmet.
+The NHTSA stresses that everyone should wear a bike helmet to prevent traumatic brain injuries in a bicycle crash.
+Cyclists are particularly susceptible to fatal head injuries during an accident.
+Cyclists who receive a head injury while riding without a helmet are three times more likely to die than those injured while wearing a helmet.
 Yet, fewer than half of bicycle riders wear helmets, and teens rarely do.
-Riders cite many reasons for not wearing helmets, including a belief the helmets are uncomfortable, are not socially acceptable, or are unnecessary because they are exceptionally skilled riders.
+Riders cite many reasons for not wearing helmets, including a belief that helmets are:

 Bicycle Helmet Laws

-To find the bicycle laws applicable to you, you should check with your state and the city in which you plan to ride.
-If there's a specific helmet requirement, you'll find it within the applicable state and city regulations.
-Twenty-two states and the District of Columbia have state bicycle helmet laws, typically mandating that riders under the ages of 18 (or 16 in some states) wear helmets when riding bikes.
+To find the applicable bicycle laws, you should check with your state and the city where you plan to ride.
+Any helmet requirements are found within the jurisdiction's regulations.
+Twenty-two states and the District of Columbia have statewide bicycle helmet laws.
+These laws typically mandate that riders under age 18 (or 16 in some states) wear helmets when riding bikes.

-For example, California requires helmets for riders 18 years and younger, while the laws in West Virginia specifically address riders under the age of 15.
-The city of Chicago is a popular biking destination and provides an excellent public biking program, yet there is no helmet requirement.
-Finally, the city of New York requires helmets for working cyclists and children 13 years or younger.
+For example, California requires helmet use for minors.
+The bike helmet laws in West Virginia specifically address riders under age 15.
+Chicago is a popular biking destination.
+It provides an excellent public biking program, yet there is no helmet rule.
+New York City requires helmets for working cyclists and children 13 years or younger.

-The Bicycle Helmet Safety Institute (BHSI) keeps a record of which cities and municipalities have enacted bicycle safety ordinances.
-For the latest updates on bicycle helmet laws, check with the BHSI and your state and city websites.
+The Bicycle Helmet Safety Institute (BHSI) keeps a record of which cities have enacted bicycle safety ordinances.
+Check with the BHSI and your state and city websites for the latest updates on bicycle helmet laws.